-- a.
+- b.
+The knowing and intentional possession, use, or transmission of a dangerous weapon other than a firearm. - 17.
+Firearms - a.
 A student who is determined to have brought a firearm to school, or to have possessed a firearm at school, shall be expelled from school for a period of not less than one calendar year.
 The Superintendent may modify such one-year expulsion requirements on a case-by-case basis, provided that such modification is in writing.
 The term "to school" or "at school" means on school grounds, in a vehicle owned, leased, or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event. - b.
-Bringing a firearm or other dangerous weapon to school for any reason is discouraged; however, a student will not be subject to disciplinary action if the item is brought or possessed under the following conditions: - Prior written permission to bring the firearm or other dangerous weapon to school is obtained from the student's teacher, building administrator and parent. - ii.
+Bringing a firearm or other dangerous weapon to school for any reason is discouraged; however, a student will not be subject to disciplinary action if the item is brought or possessed under the following conditions: - i.
+Prior written permission to bring the firearm or other dangerous weapon to school is obtained from the student's teacher, building administrator and parent. - ii.
 The purpose of having the firearm or other dangerous weapon in school is for a legitimate educational function. - iii.
 A plan for its transportation into and from the school, its storage while in the school building and how it will be displayed must be developed with the prior written approval by the teacher and building administrator.
 Such a plan shall require that such item will be in the possession of an adult staff member at all times except for such limited time as is necessary to fulfill the educational function. - iv.
 The firearm or other dangerous weapon shall be in an inoperable condition while it is on school grounds.